hummat/hummat.github.io/_posts/2020-06-17-beautiful-blogging.md

 ### 4. Math support

 If you want to write about math related topics like machine learning, you need to be able to display mathematical equations.
-While you can get away with simply typing 2+2=4, it is not exactly pretty anything slightly more complex is out of your reach.
+While you can get away with simply typing 2+2=4, it is not exactly pretty and anything slightly more complex is out of your reach.
 The de facto standard to render high quality math in the scientific community is $\LaTeX$.
 Aha, you see where this is going, right?

 On the web, Latex, or rather Latex math mode, is supported through the JavaScript library [MathJax](https://www.mathjax.org/).
 To get it to work inside GitHub pages you need to have an include file like [this one](https://github.com/hummat/hummat.github.io/blob/master/_includes/mathjax.html).
 There are a few things to note about this file.
 The first is the Liquid tag {% raw %}{% if page.mathjax %}{% endraw %}, which allows you to only enable MathJax in posts where you need it, similar to the DISQUS approach above[^javascript].